-Thanks to new city codes, City of Toronto plumbers have installed PEX piping in most modern homes.
+Thanks to new city codes, City of find an honest plumber have installed PEX piping in most modern homes.
 However, some of the older homes still use iron punctures that are vulnerable to punctures that occur due to poor tightening, or due to being struck for by careless workers.

 Iron pipes are usually used as drainpipes for sinks and toilets and since they are installed underneath concrete slabs or underground, they should ideally be repaired by a master plumber.
 You may not know that there is a leak until you notice a damp spot on the walls or floors, or when a nasty odor alerts you.